fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Set-AzureStorageQueueStoredAccessPolicy.md

 # Set-AzureStorageQueueStoredAccessPolicy

 ## SYNOPSIS
-Sets a stored access policy for an azure_2 storage queue.
+Sets a stored access policy for an Azure storage queue.

 ## SYNTAX